 Bitcoin miners face a tough challenge.
-High, fixed operational costs like electricity and hardware, but revenue that swings wildly with the BTC price.
-How can you plan for payroll, expansion, or even basic profitability when your income can swing 30% in a month?
+High, fixed operational costs like electricity and hardware don’t budge, but revenue swings wildly with the BTC price.
+How do you plan for payroll, expansion, or even basic profitability when your income can swing 30% in a month?
+It’s the core tension that defines the industry.

 It’s a real headache.